rundeck/rundeck/docs/en/api/rundeck-api.md

 Method: `POST`

-Required Parameters:

-* `project`: the project name

-Required Content:
+Request Content:

-The script file content can be submitted either as a form request or multipart attachment.
+The script file content can be submitted either as a form request or multipart attachment with request parameters, or can be a json document.

 For Content-Type: `application/x-www-form-urlencoded`